-- Just play around with different equations and settings to understand your hardware.
-Try to predict the outcome, before you measure the performance. - If possible, try to experiment with your own hardware instead of the virtual machine.
-You only need 'numpy', 'numexpr', 'numba' and the 'multiprocessing' module. - If you have enough resources increase the number of cores on the virtual machine. - Discuss the different results you will have within the group.
+- Exercises 1 - 4: Experimenting - Just play around with different equations and settings to understand your hardware.
+Try to predict the outcome, before you measure the performance. - If possible, try to experiment with your own hardware and compare the results.
+You only need 'numpy', 'numexpr', 'numba' and the 'multiprocessing' module. - when you increase the data-set: keep our computer's memory-limit in mind! - Discuss the different results within the group. - Exercises 5 - 6: Problem solving - time consuming, especially #6 is probably more something for a rainy week-end - do only what you think is fun, check otherwise the solutions.